-Auxin herbicides applied to auxin-resistant crops offer new control options for producers who are battling glyphosate-resistant (GR) weeds.
+Auxin herbicides applied to auxin-resistant crops offer new control options for producers who are battling glyphosate-resistant [GR] weeds.
 However, when using one spray apparatus to apply auxin herbicides to auxin-tolerant crops and non-auxin herbicides to auxin-susceptible crops, it is imperative that the spray rig is thoroughly cleaned after applying auxin herbicides.

 Drs.
-Gary Cundiff, Dan Reynolds, and Thomas Mueller published a paper in the Mar.-Apr.
-2017 issue of Weed Science Journal entitled "Evaluation of Dicamba Persistence among Various Agricultural Hose Types and Cleanout Procedures Using Soybean as a Bio-Indicator" that provides results from research that was conducted to address this issue.
+Gary Cundiff, Dan Reynolds, and Thomas Mueller published a paper titled "Evaluation of Dicamba Persistence among Various Agricultural Hose Types and Cleanout Procedures Using Soybean as a Bio-Indicator" that provides results from research that was conducted to address this issue.
 Major points in the conduct of this research and pertinent findings are presented below.